2.3. Named Package

 Change directories into your home directory and see if you can run HelloWorld.class from that location.
 Note: The relative path you provide as part of the classpath -cp will have to change.
 What about the FQN?
 Write the command you used in your notes.

-Here is a video outlining the steps in this section if you get stuck:
+Here is a short video demonstrating these steps in case you get stuck:

 Additional Practice - Video